1337Xcode/Quick-Mute/README.md

 ## Disclaimer

 This extension is unofficial and for personal, local use only.
-It is not published on the Chrome Web Store.
-Use at your own risk.